sigma67/ytmusicapi/docs/source/usage.rst

 If an endpoint requires authentication you will receive an error:
 ``Please provide authentication before using this function``

-For authenticated requests you need to set up your credentials first: `Setup <setup>`_
+For authenticated requests you need to set up your credentials first: :doc:`Setup <setup>`

 **Authenticated** request to interact with your playlist: